tchukuchuk/nitron/README.md

 we're focusing on making beautiful controllers presently.

-We're also careful to make these features modular, so you can mix them into your controllers as needed.
+We're also careful to make these features modular, so you can mix them into your existing controllers as needed.

 Tutorial
 ----------